dondealban/learning-intensity-analysis/README.md

 <a name="dataset"></a>

 ## Dataset
 The dataset I used to illustrate the application of Intensity Analysis using the `intensity.analysis` package were extracted from the [global 24-year annual time-series global land cover maps](https://www.esa-landcover-cci.org) developed by the European Space Agency Climate Change Initiative (ESA CCI).
 The land cover data covers the Tanintharyi Region in southern Myanmar, a region experiencing profound land cover changes as a result of political and economic transitions.
-The land cover change analysis involves studying changes over three time-intervals (1992–1997, 1997–2004, 2004–2015) at four time-points: 1992, 1997, 2004, 2015.
+The land cover change analysis involves studying changes over three time-intervals (1992–1997, 1997–2004, 2004–2015) at four time-points only: 1992, 1997, 2004, 2015.
 (Note that in the land-cover regime shift [paper](https://doi.org/10.3390/su11041139), we analysed annual land cover change over 24 years from 1992–2015.)
 The land cover rasters are located in the [raster data folder](https://github.com/dondealban/learning-intensity-analysis/tree/master/raster%20data) of this repository.

 <a name="workflow"></a>